Azure/CCOInsights/docs/wiki/Deployment Guide - ADO Dashboard.md

 # Infrastructure requirements

 The CCO Azure DevOps Contributions dashboard requires an infrastructure being deployed in Azure.
-The infrastructure consists of a Powershell Function App, an Application Insights for monitoring and a Storage Account where results from the Azure DevOps REST API calls will be stored in different tables.
+The infrastructure consists of a PowerShell Function App, an Application Insights for monitoring and a Storage Account where results from the Azure DevOps REST API calls will be stored in different tables.
 The following diagram represents the infrastructure to be deployed.

 ![ADO Dashboard Architecture][ADODashboardArchitecture]